fliphess/forky/README.md

 - [X] Token generation for IRC "login"
 - [X] Create user edit profile page for non admin users
 - [X] Write socket client package
-- [ ] control bot page (connect to socket)
+- [X] control bot page (connect to socket)
+- [X] send to channel/priv functionality (also msg oneself to change settings)
+- [X] api view to send data to channel using registration token or user/pass
+- [X] socket listener buttons in profile
 - [ ] live log for superusers (all events logged to db)
-- [ ] request a ban
-- [ ] send to channel/priv functionality (also msg oneself to change settings)
 - [ ] proper edit profile page with more then just a form
-- [ ] easy page
-- [ ] api view to send data to channel using registration token or user/pass
-- [ ] socket listener buttons in profile
 - [ ] http://bixly.com/blog/awesome-forms-django-crispy-forms/
+- [ ] items apps to view ones quotes/infoitems/etc

 ### Bot
 - [X] .meet <user> module to start the registration process